See if We Have Top-Rated

-T1-11 siding is a wood or wood based siding product that reached its height of popularity in the 60's, 70's and early 80's, when a more natural, wood-grained look was all the rage.
-Its widespread use has dwindled as other siding materials, including steel, aluminum, composite, and vinyl siding have taken over the siding market.
-It is still produced, however, and if you're looking for a more natural looking siding product, T1-11 just might be the product you've been searching for and never heard about.
+T1-11 siding is a wood or wood-based siding product that reached its height of popularity in the 60's, 70's and early 80's, when a more natural, wood-grained look was all the rage.
+Its widespread use has dwindled as other siding materials, including steel, aluminum, composite and vinyl siding have taken over the market.
+It is still produced, however, and if you're looking for a more natural product, T1-11 just might be just what you've been searching for.

 Plywood vs. OSB

-Performance.
 Neither is better than the other when it comes to functionality.
-OSB products on the other hand are made of wood flakes, strands, and wafer-treated with a binding resin and then sealed together using pressure and heat.
-While this product is relatively strong, inexpensive, and widely used in home construction (OSB siding production has dominated the T1-11 market since its introduction in the late 1970s), it just doesn't hold up as well as its plywood counterparts.
-This is primarily due to the fact that because of the manufacturing process, OSB is subject to water damage over time, causing expansion and making the material more susceptible to rot and general wear and tear.
+OSB products, on the other hand, are made of wood flakes, strands and water-treated with a binding resin and then sealed together using pressure and heat.
+While this product is relatively strong, inexpensive and widely used in home construction–OSB siding production has dominated the T1-11 market since its introduction in the late 1970s–it just doesn't hold up as well as its plywood counterpart.
+This is primarily due to the fact that, because of the manufacturing process, OSB is subject to water damage over time, causing expansion, rot and general wear and tear.

-Other Considerations.
-The other down side of OSB T1-11 is that you can't stain this sidingit must be primed and paintedtaking away one of the primary reasons homeowners choose to go with this particular siding material.
-This isn't to say that you should automatically shun the OSB variety, as it is certainly a proven and cost-effective siding solution, but compared to its plywood cousin, it's safe to say you get what you pay for.
+The other downside of OSB T1-11 is you can't stain this siding.
+It must be primed and painted, taking away one of the primary reasons homeowners choose to go with this particular siding material.
+This isn't to say that you should automatically shun the OSB variety, as it is certainly a proven and cost-effective siding solution.
+Compared to its plywood cousin though, it's safe to say you get what you pay for.

 General Maintenance and Upkeep

 As with any wood siding, the trick to keeping your T1-11 siding in good condition, is diligent and regular maintenance.
 If you choose to stain your siding, this means re-applying a coat of protective stain every three to five years to protect it from the elements.
-If you choose to paint instead, you won't have to attend to the siding nearly as oftenprobably every 10-15 years, depending on the quality of the paint job.
-If you do choose the painting option, it's a good idea to paint the edges and joints prior to installation, as this can work wonders when it comes to extended the life of your siding and preventing water damage where it most often occurs.
+If you choose to paint instead, you won't have to attend to the siding nearly as often,probably every 10-15 years.
+If you do choose the painting option, it's a good idea to paint the edges and joints prior to installation, as this can help to extend the life of your siding and prevent water damage.
+Repairing siding

 Best to Hire a Professional